MarcelBeining/Dentate-Granule-Cell-Model/README.md

 # Getting started
 Note!
 Be sure to add the Modules subfolder to your Matlab path, as this folder contains the [T2N](https://github.com/MarcelBeining/T2N) and [treestoolbox](http://www.treestoolbox.org/) packages!
+Matlab2009b or higher is required, some functionality in the model, requires Matlab2016b or higher!

 T2N automatically compiles the .mod files in the lib_mech folder necessary for the model to be working.